Your Community Council

 The Romans established a major camp where the river meets the Firth of Forth and later the power of the river was harnessed for some 7 mills working on wood and iron.

-These mills gave rise to workers settlements the most obvious being at Cramond itself but also at Cockle Mill, Fair a Far and at Dowie’s Mill.
+These mills gave rise to workers settlements the most obvious being at Cramond itself, but also at Cockle Mill, Fair a Far and at Dowie’s Mill.

 The natural landscape away from the river valley flowed down to the raised beaches beside the Firth of Forth.
 Once good farmland it is now a mix of residential development and golf courses.
-Click here for border map.